 Instructions

-- In a large mixing bowl, combine the chicken, parmesan, breadcrumbs, egg, salt, pepper, oregano, parsley and red pepper flakes.
-Carefully combine everything with your hands until the ingredients are evenly mixed.
+- In a large mixing bowl, combine the ground chicken, parmesan, panko, egg, salt, pepper, oregano, parsley, and red pepper flakes.
+Mix with your hands until evenly combined.

-- Heat the olive oil in a large heavy bottom skillet over medium high heat.
-Once the oil is hot, add half of the meatballs and sauté for a 3-4 minutes, turning every so often to brown the outside.
+- Heat the olive oil in a large heavy-bottomed skillet over medium-high heat.
+Add half the meatballs and cook for 3โ4 minutes, turning occasionally, until browned on all sides.
+Remove and repeat with the remaining meatballs.

 Notes